 Science Student Donation Fund - This course gratefully acknowledges support from the Science Student Donation Fund.
-If you are a B.Sc. or B.M.Sc. student registered in the Faculty of Science or Schulich School of Medicine and Dentistry, you contribute to the Science Student Donation Fund, which is administered by the Science Students' Council.
+If you are a BSc or BMSc student registered in the Faculty of Science or Schulich School of Medicine and Dentistry, you contribute to the Science Student Donation Fund, which is administered by the Science Students' Council (SSC).
 One or more grants from the Fund have allowed for the purchase of lab equipment integral to teaching this course.
+However, you may opt out of the Fee by the end of September of each academic year by completing the online form linked from the Faculty of Science's Academic Counselling site.
 For further information on the process of awarding grants from the Fund or how these grants have benefitted undergraduate education in this course, consult the chair of the department or email the Science Students' Council at ssc@uwo.ca.
 In the front pages of your lab manual, you will find examples of some the lab equipment partially funded through the Science Student Donation Fund.